 The Associate of Arts degree in theatre at Highland Community College prepares students to pursue their art at a four-year college and/or professional level.
-The Theatre Arts program trains responsible and creative theatre artists to be leaders in the field.
+The Theatre Arts program trains responsible, culturally competent, and creative theatre artists to be leaders in the field.
 Students are encouraged to think critically, engage in the global community and explore their artistic passions.
+Cultural competency and anti-racism are core values of the theatre arts department.

 Through experiential learning students may explore: